 Her work is dedicated to minimizing trauma during the hair transplant procedure, which has led to her to devising a staff training system and techniques that encourage minimal handling of follicles.

 She regularly presents scientific papers at national and international meetings, as well as demonstrating her techniques.
 She continues to research and develop techniques that can improve outcomes in hair restoration.

 Her philosophy is to continuously strive for higher standards of excellence in hair restoration.

 Dr. Martinick, immediate Past President of the Australasian Society of Hair Restoration Surgery, is a keen advocate for greater consumer awareness of hair loss issues.

 As Program Chair for the 13th annual scientific meeting ISHRS in Sydney, she pushed for the hair restoration industry to become more proactive about educating the public on hair loss.

-Dr Martinick has clinics in Nedlands (near Perth), Sydney, Melbourne and Kuala Lumpur and is assisted by a highly trained team of theatre staff.
+Dr Martinick has clinics in Nedlands (near Perth), Sydney and Melbourne and is assisted by a highly trained team of theatre staff.